 In partnership with United Way of Central Carolinas, United Way of Iredell County and the Iredell County Community Foundation, a regional affiliate of Foundation For The Carolinas, the Iredell County COVID-19 Response Fund was established to help those most in need through support to nonprofit organizations.

 The initial priority is to address the immediate basic human needs of Iredell County residents by deploying resources to trusted organizations that respond to, and are impacted by, the coronavirus outbreak.
-The Fund will respond to emerging and evolving needs.
+The Fund has also transitioned into recovery by supporting a broader range of needs.

 Food insecurities, such as home-bound seniors and families with children

 Education interruptions, such as children in early Head-Start through postsecondary

 Employment reductions, such as training programs to return potential employees to work

 Housing vulnerabilities, such as rental/mortgage assistance and shelters for homeless

 Medical access, such as individuals at high-risk or those in need of home-bound supports